What Causes Iridescence?

 In crystals and minerals, iridescence is often caused by very thin internal layers, fractures, or inclusions.
 These fine structures interfere with light as it passes through or reflects off them, producing flashes or bands of colour.

-The colours are not within the material itself, but are produced by the way light interacts with its internal structure.
 The colours depend on the thickness of each layer and occur when light is either weakened or amplified as it passes through transparent or semi-transparent layers of varying thickness.
-It happens because the light is being scattered in different directions.
+It happens because light waves reflected from extremely thin layers interfere with one another.

-Iridescence can also be seen when a thin film of oil spreads across water, such as on wet roads or a petrol spill.
 Light reflects off multiple layers of oil and water, each with a slightly different thickness.
 As the light passes through these layers, a spectrum of colours appears.
-The colours we see depend on the thickness of the film and the angle of light.
+The colours we see depend on the film's thickness and the angle of light.

 The Word Iridescence